Consider the following points when choosing your departure date and arrival city:

 Some places are usually more popular at specific times of the year for a reason—special events, school holidays, better weather, etc.

-Keep in mind that as a working holiday maker, peak season may be a more expensive time to start your trip.
+Keep in mind that peak season may be a more expensive time to start your trip.
 More tourists means higher rates for hotels and transportation.
-Arriving in the shoulder season could be more advantageous, as your savings would go further as you set up your life.
+Arriving in the shoulder seasons could be more advantageous; your savings would go further as you set up your life.

 On a related note, check airfare as well.
-Indeed, travelling during the peak season will mean paying more for the same flight—arriving in the middle of the local summer or during national holidays (e.g., Thanksgiving in Canada, Carnival in Brazil, Christmas pretty much anywhere) is not the best option for your wallet.
+Travelling during the peak season will mean paying more for the same flight—arriving in the middle of the local summer or during national holidays (e.g. Thanksgiving in Canada, Carnival in Brazil, Christmas pretty much anywhere) is not the best option for your wallet.

 For more inspiration, you may want to read: